 - It is always good to cite an example of this.
 You can illustrate your point in the following manner – Let’s say there are two projects that a company is working on.
 The company wants to know whether it is prudent to keep working on two projects or concentrate their full effort on one project.
 Using financial modeling, you can use various hypothetical factors like return, risk, cash inflow, the cost of running the projects, and then come to forecasting, which may help the company to go for the most prudent choice.

 - For Investment Banking, you can talk about the Financial Models that you have prepared.
 You may refer to examples like the Box IPO Model and Alibaba Financial ModelAlibaba Financial ModelAlibaba is the most profitable Chinese e-commerce company and its IPO is a big deal due to its size.
 With its huge size and network, Alibaba IPO may look at international expansion beyond China and may lead to price wars and intensive competition in the US..

 - Also, note that Financial modeling is useful because it helps companies and individuals make better decisions.

 - Financial modeling is not confined to only the company’s financial affairs.
 It can be used in any area of any department and even in individual cases.

 #2 – How do you build a Financial Model?

-Financial Modeling is easy as well as complex.
-If you look at the Financial Model you will find it complex, however, financial model a sum total of smaller and simple modules.
+Financial Modeling is easy, as well as complex.
+If you look at the Financial Model, you will find it complex; however, the financial model has smaller and simple modules.
 The key here is to prepare each smaller modules and interconnect each other to prepare the final financial model.